 Backcountry Experience’s deep commitment to hardgoods and custom fitting sets them apart in retail-heavy Durango

-Paying the bills to fend off foreclosure was easy, he says (although it took close to five years to get back on track).
+Paying the bills to fend off foreclosure was easy, he said (although it took close to five years to get back on track).
 His biggest hurdle was with the people in Durango.
-“Helping the community understand that we were a new business, with new ownership and new passion about the community—that took a lot of effort,” he says.
+“Helping the community understand that we were a new business, with new ownership and new passion about the community—that took a lot of effort,” he said.

 “All of a sudden we’ve earned a customer.”

 For Rockis, the key to developing BCEXP’s reputation as experts has come from a focus on fit-centric hardgoods, particularly boots and backpacks.
 In fact, Backcountry Experience maintains roughly a 70 to 30 ratio of hardgoods to soft.
 But the emphasis on setting up customers with comfortable boots and packs puts the shop in a rarefied class of professionals and with a niche like that, customers remember them.

 For packs specifically, BCEXP worked directly with Osprey in 2006 to become the first and only “Osprey Pro Shop,” and carry every product and size Osprey makes.
 Rockis said it’s just another way to ensure his customers walk away with the best possible fit.

 “We focus on customer interaction,” said Rockis.
 Packs and boots allow his employees to work with customers and get to know them.
 You can modify a boot to fit someone’s foot.
 With a fleece jacket you can’t really do as much beyond telling them it looks good, he explained.
 “When we get it right, we’ve made a connection and all of a sudden we’ve earned a customer.”